Palette Knife and Brush

 12 people

-This workshop will cover techniques of knife painting using knives of different sizes and shapes, as well as brush painting using your favorite brushes, and how to incorporate a brush to express the various elements of land and seascapes: including sky, clouds, water, rocks and grass, and how to paint lines for fences, tree branches and sharp edges.
+This workshop will cover techniques of knife painting using knives of different sizes and shapes, how to incorporate the key elements of land and seascapes including sky, clouds, water, rocks and grass, and how to paint lines for fences, tree branches and sharp edges.
+We will incorporate the use of brush work throughout the workshop.

-Materials will include your favorite paints and painting surface, 3 flexible painting knives of different sizes (including larger sizes), and a mixing knife.
-Your favorite brushes of various sizes, large brushes are recommended; Bring a few inexpensive chip brushes from the hardware store.
+Materials will include your favorite paints, brushes and painting surface, 3 flexible painting knives of different sizes (including larger sizes), and a mixing knife.
 Bring as large a mixing palette as possible, and try to avoid a paper palette or a palette with edges if possible.
+You can use a painting panel, 11×14” or larger as your palette.